rzezeski/try-try-try/2011/riak-core-the-vnode/README.md

 Riak Core, The vnode
 ==========

 In this post I want to discuss the _virtual node_ or _vnode_ for short.
-It is the fundamental unit of both work and storage in a Riak Core system and without understanding it you can't successfully build an application with Riak Core.
+It is the fundamental unit of both work and storage in Riak Core and without understanding it you can't successfully build an application atop Riak Core.

 First, Why Riak Core
 ----------